What Happens When You are Charged with Drinking and Driving and Work with an Ann Arbor DUI Lawyer

 Going to Trial with an Ann Arbor DUI Lawyer

 If the case has not resolved with a plea resolution, then the case will go to a trial.
 You can choose to have either a jury or a judge sitting as the decision-maker in a trial.
 A jury trial is preferable.
 However, there may be considerations that make a bench trial appropriate.

 A trial is a test of the sufficiency of the prosecution’s evidence against you.
 The prosecution must prove each element of the crime charged beyond a reasonable doubt for there to be a finding of guilt.
 This is a high burden to reach.
 We hold the prosecution accountable to that burden.

 Statistically, a very small percentage of criminal cases go to trial.

 The reality is that many more cases should go to trial.
 Fightable DUI cases often go unchallenged.
-In addition, many prosecutors are unwilling to offer plea bargain on drunk driving cases.
+Also, many prosecutors are unwilling to offer plea bargains on drunk driving cases.

 A win at trial means the case is over.
 A conviction at trial means the person will go on to a sentencing hearing.

 Following a plea bargain or conviction by trial there will be a sentencing hearing in front of the judge.
 Before sentencing, the person will meet with a probation officer, who will conduct an interview and make a sentencing recommendation.

 - Possible outcomes at sentencing can include jail, probation, community service, fines, and attendance at AA meetings or educational classes.